GenericMappingTools/2020-unavco-course/hw1/README.md

    This should produce 2 files called `count.mp4` and `count.webm` in the `2020-unavco-course/hw1` folder.
-To open the mp4 movie (replace with `.webm` if the mp4 doesn't work):
+To open the mp4 movie (replace with `.webm` if the mp4 doesn't work on your system):

    * Mac: run `open count.mp4`
    * Linux: run `xdg-open count.mp4`